spafax-london/net-coding-test/README.md

 #### Part D - BONUS)

-Come up with at least 3 different ways to load the "censored words list" in the application.
+Come up with at least 3 different ways to provide the "censored words list" to the application.
+This task does not require coding, please send us  3 bullet points on how you would do this.

 ---